cortehz/the-blog/content/02-02-2017/index.md

   - other
 ---

-So i started the HNG Internship 5 and I am reporting on a glitch I have found on Timbu.com.
+So I started the HNG Internship 5.
+It is a three-month long remote internship where you complete tasks in other to make it to the end - the 10th stage.
+The task to get to stage 2 is about finding any bug or problem at all on timbu.com.

-It is as a result of a variable that has not been assigned a value hence, it throws an `Uncaught TypeError: Cannot read property 'origin' of null`
+So, here I am reporting on a error I have found on Timbu.com.
+The error can be found [HERE](http://timbu.com/flights).
+It is an error thrown as a result of a variable that has not been assigned a value hence, it throws an `Uncaught TypeError: Cannot read property 'origin' of null`

-The error can be found [here](timbu.com/flights).
 This is not an error that can lead to ground-breaking changes but one worth fixing.
 A screenshot of the error can be found below:

 ![Alt Text](https://res.cloudinary.com/cortehz/image/upload/v1554240748/Screenshot_2019-04-02_at_10.21.47_PM_nydcjm.png)